 Customs & Taxes

-Customs Duty & Taxes when ordering from Japan
+Customs Duty & Taxes - For International Delivery

-KuSakuraShop specializes in the worldwide export of martial arts equipment from Japan.
-We are considered as the exporter.
+KuSakuraShop specializes in the sale of martial arts equipment from Japan to the World.

 The customer ordering and receiving the product, is legally considered as "the importer".